jbweber/foundry/README.md

 Foundry provides a straightforward way to create, manage, and destroy libvirt virtual machines using declarative YAML configuration files.
 It's designed to replace complex Ansible workflows with a simple, fast CLI tool.

+This project isn't suggested for general purpose use, and really exists because of my desire to "roll my own" things.
+Generally I would suggest using Proxmox or KubeVirt instead of this.
+If you must though feel free to let me know!

 ## Features

 - **Simple Configuration**: Define VMs in easy-to-read YAML files